Jennifer A. Lewis: Later career

 Lewis was promoted to associate professor in 1997 and to professor in 2003.
 In 2002, she co-edited the book Polymers in Particulate Systems: Properties and Applications to which she also contributed a chapter titled "Colloid-filled Polymer Gels: a Novel Approach to Ceramics Fabrication".
 In 2006 Lewis was named interim director and subsequently became director of UIUC's Frederick Seitz Materials Research Laboratory in 2007.

-In 2013 she moved to Harvard University as Hansjörg Wyss Professor of Biologically Inspired Engineering in Harvard's School of Engineering and Applied Sciences.
+In 2013, she moved to Harvard University as Hansjörg Wyss Professor of Biologically Inspired Engineering in Harvard's School of Engineering and Applied Sciences.

 Research

 Lewis's laboratory works on the directed assembly of soft functional materials.
 This work involves microfluidics, materials synthesis, complex fluids, and robotic assembly to design functional materials.
 She develops novel materials that can find potential application as printed electronics, waveguides, and 3D scaffolds and microvascular architectures for cell culture and tissue engineering.
 She co-leads the Wyss Institute's 3D Organ Engineering Initiative.

 In 2013, Lewis' team released the world's first 3D printed battery, made from two different electrode inks.

 Lewis is the author of more than 160 papers and holds 12 patents, including patents for inventions as varied as methods to 3D print functional human tissue and microbattery cells.

 She is a founder of Voxel8, a company that manufactures a 3D printing platform capable of printing new functional materials, whose investors include In-Q-Tel and Braemar Energy Ventures.
-Voxel8 has created the world's first multi-material 3D electronics printer.
-In January 2015, Lewis told Business Wire: "Voxel8 is leveraging over a decade of research, which has led to 17 patents (10 issued) on functional materials, printheads, and other processes for 3D printing, from my lab.… Our work provides the foundation for Voxel8’s effort to revolutionize multi-material 3D printing."

 Lewis is also a co-founder of Electroninks, Inc., a company that produces a reactive silver ink used in the printed electronics market, as well as in biomedical and electronic circuitry markets.
 The company launched a Kickstarter campaign on November 20, 2013, with the goal of raising $85,000 to help with the production of a pen called Circuit Scribe that can create electronic circuits.
 After only fifteen days into the campaign, backers had pledged $451,698 towards the product.
 When the Kickstarter campaign closed on December 31, 2013, a total of $674,425 was raised for Circuit Scribe by 12,277 backers.

 Her publications have been cited more than 67,000 times by other scholars.